FAQ for SMD Information policy

 Q. What is scientifically useful?

-A. “Scientifically useful” is any data or software that could be used in either understanding or reproducing a publication or could be used to generate new understanding in the future.
+A. “Scientifically useful” describes any data or software that could be used in either understanding or reproducing a publication or could be used to generate new understanding in the future.

 The motivation behind making this information available is: